mmaraja/bastardsdogwear/plugins/popup-anything-on-click/readme.txt

 * [*] Follow some WordPress Detailed Plugin Guidelines.

 = 1.2.1 (08-05-2018) =
-* Fixed : Fixed some css issues.
+* Fixed : Fixed some CSS issues.

 = 1.2 (10-3-2018) =
-* Fixed : Fixed some css issues
+* Fixed : Fixed some CSS issues

 = 1.1.6 (28-2-2018) =
 * Fixed: Popup display issue if large content is added in the popup.